n6ai/minze/docs/guide/advanced-typescript.md

   ]

   /**
-   * Reactive attribute properties have to be explicitly defined as an array of tuples.
+   * Reactive attribute properties have to be explicitly defined
+   * as a mixed array of strings and tuples.
-   * Otherwise, TypeScript will infer them as an array of arrays.
+   * Otherwise, TypeScript will infer them as an array of strings and arrays.
    */
-  attrs: MinzeAttrs = [['text'], ['bg-color', '#000']]
+  attrs: MinzeAttrs = ['text', ['bg-color', '#000']]

   /**
    * Here we are defining which attributes should be observed.